Storey: First elevation, Croatia

 The same differentiation is used as well in some buildings in Croatia.
 The lower level is called razizemlje (abbr.
 RA), and the upper prizemlje (PR).
 If there is only one ground floor, it is called prizemlje.
 The latter usage is standard for smaller buildings, such as single-family homes.

 North American schemes

 In the United States, the first floor and ground floor are usually equivalent, being at ground level, and may also be called the "lobby" or "main floor" to indicate the entrance to the building.
-The story just above it is the second floor, and so on.
+The storey just above it is the second floor, and so on.
 The English-speaking parts of Canada generally follow the American convention, although Canada has kept the Commonwealth spelling "storey".
 In Quebec, the European scheme was formerly used (as in France), but by now it has been mostly replaced by the US system, so that rez-de-chaussée and premier étage ("first stage") are now generally equivalent in Quebec.
 Mexico, on the other hand, uses the European system.

 The North American scheme is used in Finland, Norway, and Iceland.
 The Icelandic term jarðhæð ("ground floor") refers to the floor at ground level.